Enjoy the A Beautiful Thing music video as a personal concert moment…

 Class Act (December Peace)

 The class act of this year’s crop of holiday music recordings is certainly December Peace.
-From its cover graphics to the mixture of originals and traditional tunes, this wonderful CD from Lanier could easily be considered the long-hoped for sequel to George Winston’s now undeniable classic December.
+From its cover graphics to the mixture of originals and traditional tunes, this wonderful album from Lanier could easily be considered the long-hoped for sequel to George Winston’s now undeniable classic December.

 – Bill Binkelman, ZMR Review